pnp/graph-connectors-samples/samples/nodejs-typescript-food-catalog/readme.md

 - In the web browser, in the Microsoft 365 admin center, navigate to the [Settings > Search & Intelligence](https://admin.microsoft.com/?source=applauncher#/MicrosoftSearch) area
 - Activate the [Customizations](https://admin.microsoft.com/?source=applauncher#/MicrosoftSearch/connectors) tab
 - Select the [Result Types](https://admin.microsoft.com/?source=applauncher#/MicrosoftSearch/resulttypes) page
-- Select the `foodstore` row to open the side panel with additional information
+- Select `Add` to open the side panel to create a new result type.
+- In the `Name` field, enter `foodstore`
+- Confirm the changes by selecting `Next`
+- In the `Content sources` field, select `Foodsie-local`
+- Confirm the changes by selecting `Next`
+- Skip the `Set rules for the result type` section by selecting `Next`
 - Under the `Result Layout` section, select `Edit`
 - In the `Paste the JSON script that you created with Layout Designer` field, paste the contents of the clipboard (<kbd>CTRL</kbd> + <kbd>V</kbd> on Windows, <kbd>CMD</kbd> + <kbd>V</kbd> on macOS)
 - Confirm the changes by selecting `Next`
-- Confirm the changes by selecting `Update Result Type`
+- Confirm the changes by selecting `Add Result Type`
 - Close the dialog by selecting `Done`
 - Wait a few minutes for the changes to be applied